-As of July 1, 2018, Georgia’s new Hands-Free Law is officially in effect.
-This law is being called the biggest change to Georgia’s traffic laws in decades—and it affects virtually every driver on the road.
-Below, we’ve got an in-depth look at how the law works (and all if its surprising exceptions).
-But first, here’s a quick overview of the “need to know” rules.
+As of July 1, 2018, Georgia’s Hands-Free Law went into effect.
+This law was called the biggest change to Georgia’s traffic laws in decades—and it affects virtually every driver on the road.
+Below, we’ve got an in-depth look at how the law works (and all of its surprising exceptions).
+But first, here’s a quick overview of the “need-to-know” rules.

 Under the Hands-Free Law: